- Over 90% of Ethiopian children under the age of ten classified as poor

 The report identifies 10 countries, with a combined population of around 2 billion people, to illustrate the level of poverty reduction.

-These are Bangladesh, Cambodia, Democratic Republic of Congo, Ethiopia, Haiti, India, Nigeria, Pakistan, Peru, and Vietnam.
+These are Bangladesh, Cambodia, the Democratic Republic of Congo, Ethiopia, Haiti, India, Nigeria, Pakistan, Peru, and Vietnam.

 All of them have shown statistically significant progress towards achieving Sustainable Development Goal 1, namely ending poverty in all “its forms, everywhere”.